-The Funds issue (or redeem) shares to certain institutional investors known as "Authorized Participants" (typically market makers or other broker-dealers) only in large blocks of shares known as "Creation Units."
-Creation Unit transactions are generally conducted in exchange for the deposit or delivery of a portfolio of in-kind securities designated by a Fund and a specified cash payment.
-Individual shares of a Fund may only be bought and sold in the secondary market through a broker or dealer at a market price.
+The Funds issue shares to and redeem shares from certain institutional investors known as "Authorized Participants" (typically market makers or other broker-dealers) only in large blocks of shares known as "Creation Units."
+Creation Unit transactions for a Fund are generally conducted in exchange for the deposit or delivery of a portfolio of in-kind securities designated by a Fund and a specified cash payment.
+Individual shares of a Fund may only be purchased and sold in the secondary market through a broker or dealer at a market price.
 You can purchase and sell individual shares of each Fund throughout the trading day like any publicly traded security.
 Each Fund's shares are listed on the Exchange.
-The price of a Fund's shares is based on market price and, because exchange-traded fund shares trade at market prices rather than NAV, shares may trade at prices greater than NAV (premium) or less than NAV (discount).
+The price of a Fund's shares is based on a market price and, because exchange-traded fund shares trade at market prices rather than NAV, shares may trade at prices greater than NAV (premium) or less than NAV (discount).
 When buying or selling shares in the secondary market, you may incur costs attributable to the difference between the highest price a buyer is willing to pay to purchase shares of a Fund (bid) and the lowest price a seller is willing to accept for shares of the Fund (ask) (the "bid-ask spread").
-Recent information regarding each Fund's NAV, market price, premiums and discounts, and bid-ask spreads are available at www.roboglobaletfs.com.
+Recent information regarding each Fund's NAV, market price, premiums and discounts, and bid-ask spreads is available at www.roboglobaletfs.com.